ankit-rathi/ankit-rathi.github.io/_posts/2022-06-05-Evolution-of-Data-Engineering-Field.md

 title: Evolution of Data Engineering Field
 ---

+How data engineering field has evolved over the years?

 Initially, there were databases (DBs) to support day-to-day business operations.

 For analytical needs of how the business is performing,